Forbidden-A/DForBlock/README.md

 # DForBlock
+### This README file was written using AI, if you notice a mistake please open an issue.
+The README file is likely to be rewritten when 1.0.0 is out.
 DForBlock is a highly configurable Discord-to-Game bridge powered by the Kord library.
 It connects your game server with your Discord community, bridging chat, advancements, player deaths, and other various server events in real-time.

 ## 🎮 Supported Platforms